What is the Role of the Vocational Expert During a

 The testimony of a vocational expert can make or break a finding of disability for the claimant.
 The representative is also allowed to question the vocational expert during the hearing.
 A Social Security lawyer needs to be knowledgeable in the particulars of the DOT and understand how the vocational experts reach their conclusions.

-For more information on the role of a vocational expert in a Social Security disability hearing, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on the role of a vocational expert in a Social Security disability hearing, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.